The Yamanote

 Ueno: Park.
 Elvis Dancers of course.
 Already dark so mostly pointless.
 Ate at Izakaya.

-Uguisudani: Got freee beer from guy-at-the-side.
+Uguisudani: Got free beer from guy-at-the-side.

 Nishi Nippori: Peed in the park.
 Well… In a toilet in the park.